K4ryuu/CS2-Egg/docs/getting-started/updating.md

 See the [Auto-Restart Guide](../features/auto-restart.md) for full setup instructions.

+> **💡 Tip for Multiple Servers:** If you run multiple CS2 servers, use [VPK Sync](../features/vpk-sync.md) with the centralized update script instead.
+It downloads once and restarts all servers together, saving bandwidth and time compared to per-server auto-restart.

 ### Webhook Notifications

 You can configure Discord webhooks to receive notifications about scheduled updates.
 The webhook feature sends formatted embeds with update information and countdown timers.